The sections of the "Design" module

 Structure

-In the "Layout" area, you can access the layout structure by clicking on "Structure".
-The hierarchy of all elements in the layout is displayed there in a tree structure.
-If the structure allows, the elements can be moved here using drag & drop to change the arrangement.
+In the "Layout" section, you can access the layout structure by clicking "Structure."
+There, the hierarchy of all elements in the layout is displayed in a tree structure.
+If the structure allows it, you can move the elements here using drag-and-drop to change their arrangement.

-If an element is selected here in the "Layout" area, a grouping for CSS rules can be created via the main menu "Edit / Insert new layer".
+If an element is selected here in the "Layout" section, you can create a group for CSS rules by selecting "Edit / Insert New Layer" from the main menu.

 Title